yorkie/rust.js/README.md

 Rust.js
 -------------

-The platform that you can working with Rust, C, C++ and JavaScript compatible with NPM and Cargo
+The platform let you can work with Rust, C, C++ and JavaScript compatible with NPM, Cargo and any other C/C++ libs.

 License